 John Gillis Butt and his twin sister, Gladys Gwendoline, were born in Lucknow, India, on 13 July 1890 and baptised at All Saints Church, Lucknow, on 18 July 1890.
 Their parents, Army Surgeon Edward Ormiston Butt (born c1857 in County Antrim) and Helen Mary Garrett, (born c1866 in County Galway) had married at Dundalk, Ireland, on 17 October 1889.

 John was named after his grandfather, also John Gillis Butt.
 His father, Edward, was a surgeon who had been educated at Queen’s College, Belfast, and at the school of the Royal College of Surgeons, Ireland.
 Edward had a string of letters after his name: LKQCP (Licentiate of the King’s and Queen’s College of Physicians [Ireland]); LRCSI (Licenciate of the Royal College of Surgeons in Ireland); FRCSI (Fellow of the Royal College of Surgeons of Ireland); and DPH (Dental Public Health).
-He had joined the Royal Army Medical Corps as a surgeon in February 1881.
+He had joined the Royal Army Medical Department (which later became the Royal Army Medical Corps) as a surgeon in February 1881.

 At some point the family left India and in March 1901, the census recorded Edward, Helen, John and Gladys with the children’s maternal grandparents, James and Sophia Garratt, at Park Street, Dundalk, Ireland.
 The family was living at the bank where grandfather James was a Bank Agent.
 The building had 12 rooms and 12 windows and was described on the census as a first-class house.